 Communicating with individuals who have been diagnosed with dementia or other cognitive impairments can be challenging not only for the caregiver but also for the person with dementia.
 A person centered approach is the key to communicating with anyone suffering with cognitive decline.
 All expressions — words, gestures, actions and body language — have meaning.

-“How one approaches or interacts with those experiencing dementia starts with knowing the individual as a person,” states Marlee Patterson, Memory Care Nursing Director at Wesley at Tehaleh.
+“How one approaches or interacts with those experiencing dementia starts with knowing the individual as a person,” states Marlee, a nurse in The Arbor at Wesley at Tehaleh.
 “What is this person’s cultural background, social history — past and present, communication ability and personal desire?
 Having these building blocks can help both the caregiver and the individual with dementia find common ground for communication.”

 Dementia is a progressive disease that will eventually affect the person’s ability to understand and remember everyday facts and details.
 Having tools to help with communication will allow both the caregiver and person with dementia to communicate even in the later stages of the disease.

 Try these suggestions to engage a loved one or someone providing care to maintain a cognitive connection.

 - Make eye contact before speaking to the individual, and stand or sit directly in front of him or her at eye level.